Jovenlin28/poeditor-api-languages-exporter/README.md

 # poeditor-api-languages-exporter
-You will need to provide your api_token and the project ID on which you want to export all the existing languages
+A simple PHP Script to automatically export languages in a specific project on .poeditor.com